The first modern humans

-The first people evolved from primates like chimpanzees in Africa, about two million years ago.
+The first modern people evolved about two million years ago.
 At this time, there may have been only about 2000 people in all of Africa (or anywhere in the world).
-These people lived by gathering wild plants and by scavenging meat that other, stronger animals had killed.
+These people lived by gathering wild plants, shellfish and eggs, and by scavenging meat that other, stronger animals had killed.

 Farming forced people to have a lot more kids, and by 3000 BC, there were so many people in Africa that they started to form into kingdoms.
 The first African kingdom (and probably the first big kingdom anywhere) was in Egypt, where the Pharaohs built the pyramids.
 South of Egypt, along the upper Nile river, was the kingdom of Kush (modern Sudan).